chocolate truffles in a heart shaped box on a wooden surface with roses and ribbon around

 For the Chocolate Truffles

-- Using a small 1 tablespoon cookie scoop, scoop the truffles into small balls onto a small parchment paper lined baking sheet.
+• Using a small 1 tbsp cookie scoop, scoop the truffles into small balls onto a small parchment paper lined baking sheet.
 Return the truffles to the fridge to chill for an additional 15 minutes.